 AllLife also offers cover to individuals living with HIV who have Type 2 Diabetes Mellitus, through their Advantage Life for Diabetics product range.

 Do I have to be on medical aid to get Life Cover with AllLife?

-No – the adherence benefit requires that you go for certain blood tests every 6 months, and these tests are free at Government facilities.
+No. The adherence benefit requires that you go for certain blood tests every 6 months, and these tests are free at public health facilities.

 What happens if I become non-adherent?

 After several warnings (via SMS, email, fax, and/or post) to remind you to remain adherent, non-adherence will result in accidental death benefit cover only.
 All other benefits will cease.